 As expected from a staunch traditionalist, the tomb of Minh Mang follows a classical Chinese scheme.
 The entire complex has an oval form and is laid out in a strict symmetric order.
 It includes forty structures that are built in pairs and arranged symmetrically along a central path.
 This path runs through the salutation court, the stele pavilion, and lastly to the Emperor’s own tomb.
 A series of vegetation and two large ponds are also added, creating perfect harmony with the environment.

 Unlike those of his predecessors, Khai Dinh Tomb doesn’t follow any specific architectural style.
 In contrast, it’s a curious fusion of Western architecture and the nation’s traditional art.
-For instance, the use of wrought-iron and concrete in place of wood, Ardoise roof tiles, Roman-inpsired columns and electric lamps.
-At the top floor is Thien Dinh Palace where the Emperor’s grave lies.
-It is a masterpiece, featuring colourful mosaics made of millions of pieces of broken glass and porcelain.
+For instance, the use of wrought-iron and concrete in place of wood, Ardoise roof tiles, Roman-inspired columns, and electric lamps.
+On the top floor is Thien Dinh Palace where the Emperor’s grave lies.
+It is a masterpiece, featuring colorful mosaics made of millions of pieces of broken glass and porcelain.

 Just like Khai Dinh Tomb, An Dinh Palace was admired for its sophisticated architecture.
-It appears like a Western masion, with Roman columns, grand foyer and an elaborate courtyard.
-But if you look closely, you will notice traditional elements such as apricot blossoms, lotus leaves and dragon motifs.
+It appears like a Western mansion, with Roman columns, a grand foyer, and an elaborate courtyard.
+But if you look closely, you will notice traditional elements such as apricot blossoms, lotus leaves, and dragon motifs.
 They are intricately blended into the Western structure, making the palace truly unique.

 At the time, no other private residence was as grandiose as An Dinh Palace.
 Even today, it is still counted as an outstanding example of Neoclassical architecture in Vietnam.